What Happens When Power BI Direct Lake Semantic Models Hit Guardrails?

 2. Supporting data for RLS security roles, sessions and caches (the orange box above)

-When the sum of these three groups exceeds the total amount of memory allowed for your model, and no data can be evicted from memory to reduce this sum, then you’ll get an error.
+When the sum of these two groups exceeds the total amount of memory allowed for your model, and no data can be evicted from memory to reduce this sum, then you’ll get an error.

 To illustrate this I created a new F2 capacity, which has a 3GB limit on the amount of memory used by a semantic model, loaded a table (called SourceData) with 3.5 million rows of random numbers stored as text into a Lakehouse, then created a new custom Direct Lake semantic model on it.
 I set the Direct Lake Behavior property on the model to “Direct Lake only” to prevent fallback to DirectQuery mode.